-Our investment in equity securities without readily determinable fair value consist of ownership interests in Airgraft Inc., Sun Grown Packaging, LLC ("Sun Grown") and Vapor Dosing Technologies, Inc. ("VIVA").
+Our investment in equity securities without readily determinable fair value consist of ownership interests in Airgraft Inc., Sun Grown Packaging, LLC ("Sun Grown") and VIVA.
 We determined that our ownership interests do not provide us with significant influence over the operations of these investments.
 Accordingly, we account for our investments in these entities as equity securities.

 Airgraft Inc., Sun Grown, and VIVA are private entities and their equity securities do not have a readily determinable fair value.
 We elected to measure these security under the measurement alternative election at cost minus impairment, if any, with adjustments through earnings for observable price changes in orderly transactions for the identical or similar investment of the same issuer.
 We acquired our investments in Sun Grown and VIVA as part of our merger with KushCo, which we completed in August 2021.
-We did not identify any fair value adjustments related to these equity securities during the years ended December 31, 2022 and 2021.
+We did not identify any fair value adjustments related to these equity securities during the years ended December 31, 2023 and 2022.

-As of December 31, 2022 and 2021, the carrying value of our investment in equity securities without a readily determinable fair value was approximately \$.5 million, respectively, included within "Other assets" in our consolidated balance sheets.
+As of December 31, 2023 and 2022, the carrying value of our investment in equity securities without a readily determinable fair value was approximately \$1.9 million, included within "Other assets" in our consolidated balance sheets.
 The carrying value included a fair value adjustment of \$1.5 million based on an observable price change recognized during the year ended December 31, 2019.